Anaig/SmilingGecko/readme.md

 ![Screen 1](/readmeMedia/ezgif-5-13a365a99c29.gif)

-## How to deploy our blockchain solution:
+## How to access our blockchain solution's interface:

 - The URL to your working application
   - URL: https://smilinggecko-ajq7it.azurewebsites.net/